CL614/frameworks_and_languages_module/technical_report.md

 }
 ```

 At the End of the Input Stream: When the end of a JavaScript file or script is reached, a semicolon is automatically inserted if it is missing.
-This ensures that the final statement is properly terminated even if the developer forgets to add a semicolon.
+This ensures that the final statement is properly terminated even if the developer forgets to add a semicolon Mozilla Developer Network (2024).
 ```javascript
 let x = 5
 let y = 10